frux/csp/packages/csp-header/README.md

 ### `policies` was renamed to `directives`

-### Minimal supported version of node is 8
+### Minimal supported version of Node.JS is 8

 ### Dropped support of `extend`
 `extend` was marked as deprecated in previous versions.
 It doesn't work anymore.
 Use `presets` instead.

 ### Dropped support of specifying presets as a string
 `csp-header` used to require preset if you specify it as a string.
-Now, please require it by yourself.
+Now, you should require it by yourself.
 Before:
 ```js
 {